60pportunities/documentacao/docs/recipe_60pportunities_certificacao_dcpc.md

 E. Overly tight architecture.
 F. People unwilling to change.

-Selecione uma opção que NÃO seja um dos gargalos expostos pelo DevOps
-A. Criação de ambiente.
-B. Mesclagem de códigos de lotes grandes.
-C. Implantação de código.
-D. Membros da equipe com habilidades em formato de T.
-E. Arquitetura excessivamente rígida.
-F. Pessoas relutantes em mudar.

 D. Team members with T-shaped skills.

-18) Continuous Delivery includes a number of feedback loops that provide immediate insights to a developer on the quality of the latest code check-in:
+19)  Continuous Delivery includes a number of feedback loops that provide immediate insights to a developer on the quality of the latest code check-in:
 A. Build and Unit test.
 B. Automated acceptance test.
 C. User acceptance test.